Integralist/integralist.co.uk/content/posts/cognito.md

 > Note: it's recommended you do validation on that input (e.g. a whitelist of accepted URIs) so hackers can't manipulate the endpoint a user is sent to once they've authenticated.

+### Scope

+One thing I stumbled across, and which took a while to figure out, was when I tried to call the [GlobalSignOut](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_GlobalSignOut.html) API operation.

+It worked fine for users authenticated against the Cognito User Pool, but not for users authenticated via their social provider.

+Turns out I needed to enable the right scope within the Cognito User Pool UI console (within "App Integration -> App Client Settings", and under "Allowed OAuth Scopes"): `aws.cognito.signin.user.admin` needed to be ticked.

+But also, when making the request to the Auth API endpoint (e.g. `/oauth2/authorize`), I needed to append a `scope` query parameter: `&scope=scope=openid+aws.cognito.signin.user.admin`.

+> See [the API docs](https://docs.aws.amazon.com/cognito/latest/developerguide/authorization-endpoint.html) and the [UI docs](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-idp-settings.html) for more information on the reasoning.

 ## JWTs

 When you exchange the cognito 'code' for a user pool 'token', you'll actually be returned _three_ tokens: